sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 To upload an image, click the big plus icon or the upload button.
 Then drag your image to the upload box.
 SendGrid will show you the status of your upload and then show a thumbnail of your image in your image library.

+{% warning %}
+The image library can store up to 200 images, but the file size for each image cannot exceed 20MB.
+{% endwarning %}

 ![]({{root_url}}/images/image_library_3.png "Upload an image")